Coordinator, Medieval & Early Modern Studies

 PhD in History from the University of California, Berkeley, 2005

 Matthew Gabriele is an associate professor and Coordinator of Medieval & Early Modern Studies in the Department of Religion and Culture.
-He is also an associate faculty principal of Hickory House in the Residential College at West Ambler Johnston.
+He is also the faculty principal of the Residential College at West Ambler Johnston.

 He teaches on the European Middle Ages, Renaissance, Reformation, the Age of Discovery, and modern perceptions of the "medieval."
 Specific courses include: